Produce Lists & Recipes

 Hearty meals featuring lean proteins paired with seasonal produce and pantry staples.

-• This Southwestern Tuna Salad uses canned tuna, canned beans, and canned corn for a zesty, flavorful, and nutritious tuna salad!
-This recipe makes about 6 servings - great for meal prepping at the beginning of each week and eating lunches or dinners throughout the week.
+• This Black Bean Tuna Salad uses canned tuna, canned beans, pasta, and lemon juice for a fresh and flavorful tuna salad!
+This recipe makes about 5 servings, making it great for meal prepping at the beginning of each week and eating lunches or dinners throughout the week.

 🥕 Meat-Free Recipes